AdelNoroozi/Pizzami/README.md

 ```
 </details>

 This API is used for retrieving authenticated non staff user's data.
+The responses are cached to avoid multiple requests since this API will be frequently called in the front end

 <details>
   <summary>GET /api/users/</summary>